 Don't need unlimited data?
 You should also look at Verizon's prepaid phone plan options.
 They're more expensive than what's available at other carriers, but they do include one of the best prepaid phone plans right now.

 If you're looking for more ways to save at Verizon, we routinely check for the best Verizon phone deals.
 You also can find some decent discounts with our Verizon promo codes, so it's worth taking a look at them before you proceed through the checkout.

 Let's take a closer at the best Verizon phone plans currently available.

 The three best Verizon plans

 Verizon's prepaid plans cram a lot of data in for the price, making it one of the best prepaid phone plans out there.
-The best option gets you 15GB of data for just $50 a month but if you set up AutoPay, that price drops to $35 after the first month of payments.
+The best option gets you 15GB of data for $45 a month but if you set up AutoPay, that price drops to $35 after the first month of payments.
 Signing up for autopay means you no longer get Verizon's loyalty discounts for keeping your prepaid account open at Verizon, but the autopay discount is steeper than it was before.

 The best Verizon phone plans available now